copperinc/escpos-printer-simulator/README.md

 ## Version Notes

+### V0.2.3
+* Rescan serial ports on certain gui events to account for plugging/unplugging of devices
+* Parser fix to improve handling of rejected chars

 ### V0.2.2
 * Parser fixes to recognize two byte cut commands
 * Added test for cut command on provision